ifebrand6/Bluetooth-Low-Energy--Manager/README.md

 # Ble-Manager
-An application built for the article "Using react-native-BLE-manager in a mobile application"

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+An application built for test ReactNative BLE module This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started